About

 Connectors

-The highly performant and modular runtime for statically typed, yet dynamically loaded connectors.
-Ingest the data from the external sources and push it further to the Iggy streams, or fetch the data from the Iggy streams and push it further to the external sources.
-Create your own Rust plugins by simply implementing either the Source
+Iggy provides a highly performant and modular runtime for statically typed, yet dynamically loaded connectors.
+You can ingest data from external sources and push the data to Iggy streams, or fetch data from Iggy streams and forward it to external systems.
+Create your own Rust plugins by simply implementing either the Source or Sink trait and build custom pipelines for the data processing.

-The docker image is available, and can be fetched via docker pull apache/iggy-connect
+The docker image is available, and can be fetched via docker pull apache/iggy-connect.

 Model Context Protocol

-The docker image is available, and can be fetched via docker pull apache/iggy-mcp
+The docker image is available, and can be fetched via docker pull apache/iggy-mcp.

 Docker

-The official Apache Iggy images can be found in Docker Hub, simply type docker pull apache/iggy
+The official Apache Iggy images can be found on Docker Hub.
+Simply type docker pull apache/iggy to pull the image.

 You can also find the images for all the different tooling such as Connectors, MCP Server etc. here.

-are based on the official, stable releases, while the edge
+Please note that the images tagged as latest are based on the official, stable releases, while the edge ones are updated directly from latest version of the master branch.

-in the root of the repository.
-To build and start the server, run: docker compose up
+You can find the Dockerfile and docker-compose in the root of the repository.
+To build and start the server, run: docker compose up.

-which is available in the running container, by executing: docker exec -it iggy-server /iggy
+Additionally, you can run the CLI which is available in the running container, by executing: docker exec -it iggy-server /iggy.